Target Field

 Where Target Field is located

-Just to remind you, Target Field is located in downtown Minneapolis, which is the cultural and business heart of the city.
+As a reminder, Target Field is located in downtown Minneapolis, the cultural and business heart of the city.
 There are about 40 hotels within a 20-minute walk of the ballpark, and it’s easily accessible by light rail as well.

 Illustrated Target Field Overview Map